This article was last updated Jan. 17, 2023.

 Most tobacco users have one thing in common: They want to quit.
 If they’re working for you, there’s a chance you could help them.

 While smoking is an incredibly difficult habit to break, nearly 70 percent of smokers say they want to stop External Site.
-Of the 52 percent who have tried to quit, only six percent succeed.
+Of the 52 percent who have tried to quit, less than 10 percent succeed.

 While it may seem a steep hill to climb, tobacco use is costing employers too much to ignore the problem.
 Compared to non-smokers, it’s estimated that each tobacco user costs an employer External Site nearly $6,000 more per year in absenteeism, higher health care costs and lower productivity due to smoking-related health problems.
 In one study, researchers estimated smokers took an average of 11 more sick days External Site per year than non-smokers.
 What's more, smoking breaks External Site account for an average of six days of time off per year.